 Biosafe FAQ: The dos and don’ts in the development of novel microbial products

-While the EU has a centralised approval system, the United States allows companies to self-affirm the safety of novel ingredients under the GRAS (Generally Recognized as Safe) notification pathway.
-But this route is under increased scrutiny.
+Unlike the EU’s centralised approval system, the United States allows companies to self-affirm the safety of novel ingredients under the GRAS (Generally Recognized as Safe) pathway.
+That pathway is facing increasing scrutiny, and changes in enforcement expectations can affect strategy, documentation depth, and risk appetite.

 Learn what’s changing and how it may affect novel food innovation in the US: